apache/iceberg/format/spec.md

 Notes:
 1. In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.
 2. The `field-id` property was added for each partition field in v2.
 In v1, the reference implementation assigned field ids sequentially in each spec starting at 1,000.
 See Partition Evolution for more details.
-3. For partition fields with a transform with a single argument, the ID of the source field is set on `source-id`, and `source-ids` is omitted.
+3. For tables of version < V3, the ID of the source field of each partition field is set in `source-id`.
+For tables of version >= V3, the ID(s) of the source field(s) is set on `source-ids`, and `source-id` is omitted.
-2. For partition fields with a transform with multiple arguments, the IDs of the source fields are set on `source-ids`, and `source-id` is set to -1.
-This is only allowed in tables of version >= V3, or in tables of version >= V2 where compatibility.multi-arg-transform.enabled is true.
-In the latter case, no guarantees are made that all implementations will successfully read/write this table metadata.

 ### Sort Orders